eigenAyoub/check-your-gradients/README.md

 * Be able to build and train NNs from scratch.
 * Focus on Modularity, and Optimization of code.
 * Check PyTorch/Jax & constantly use them to verify the correctness my code.
-* Appreciate more the design choices of PyTorch/Jax, and don't take them for granted.
+* Appreciate the design choices of PyTorch/Jax, and don't take them for granted.

 ### References:
 * Mathieu Blondel: Add github repo +  section from version of Murray (ML a probb perspective?)
 * Bishop NN Chapter has a section on backprop
 * Hennig (Lecture 8, Learning Representations)
-* The idea is to start this project inspired by MICROGRAD (Andrej Karpathy)and TinyGrad (George Hotz) streams.
+* Add references to: MICROGRAD (Andrej Karpathy)and TinyGrad (George Hotz) streams.

 ### Progress: